danidemi/cheatsheets/docker/docker_cheat_sheet.md

 	* uses
 		* resource isolation features of Linux kernel
 			* to
-				* allow independent "containers" to run within a single Linux instance
+				* allow independent containers to run within a single Linux instance
 		* union mount to provide the Union File System

-### Trusted / Automated Builds ###

-Automated Builds are a special feature of Docker Hub which allow you to use Docker Hub's build clusters to automatically create images from a specified Dockerfile and a GitHub or Bitbucket repo.
+* Docker runs processes in isolated containers.
+	* When an operator executes docker run, she starts a process with
+		* its own file system
+		* its own networking
+		* its own isolated process tree
+	* The Image which starts the process may
+		* define defaults
+			* related to the binary to run
+			* the networking to expose
+			* ...
+		* can be usually overridden when container is started.

+* By default container's file system persists after the container exits.
+	* Easier debugging
+	* Data are retained.
+	* It consume some space if you are not aware of it.

 ### Docker Hub ###